 There can be instances where infidelity pushes the relationship to the point of no return.
 You can sense that when you either feel that you are not yet ready to forgive or you feel your partner does not deserve forgiveness.
 Try observing the signs for these two instances to make the right decision.

 The following are the signs that show that you are not yet ready to forgive your partner.

 - You get irritated at every little thing they do.
 If they are trying to be nice to you, you get irritated by thinking they are overcompensating for the wrong they did.

 - You no longer feel like doing small things or showing any gestures of love towards them.
-If doing simple things for them or saying something as simple as “I love you” to them makes you uncomfortable, then probably you need some more time.
+If doing simple things for them makes you uncomfortable, then probably you need some more time.